-For your safety, every effort has been made to ensure this information is correct at the time of publishing (see below for dates).
+For your safety, every effort has been made to ensure that this information is correct.
+However you should contact the local DOC visitor centre for the latest updates.

-View biosecurity information on the Treasure islands website
+View biosecurity information on the Treasure islands website.

-Read more about kauri dieback
+Read more about kauri dieback.

 The following alerts are currently in place: